Engineer to Order (ETO) manufacturers have the pressure of dealing with constant changes during all stages of the project.

-ETO companies face several unique problems compared to build-to-order firms.
-The major challenge is created by the need to deal with the impact of continuous changes.
+Engineer To Order companies face several unique problems compared to build-to-order firms.
+The major challenge is created when dealing with the impact of continuous changes.

-- Customers often request changes to the order during the design process (and occasionally after the design has been issued to purchasing and manufacturing) affecting design time and purchasing efforts.
+- Customers often request changes to the order during the design process (occasionally after the design has been issued to purchasing and manufacturing) affecting design time and purchasing efforts.

-- Engineering often needs to release the design piecemeal to the plant in order to meet deliveries requiring special efforts to manage the Bill of Materials (BOM) interaction with purchasing.
+- Engineering often needs to release the design piecemeal to the plant in order to meet deliveries.
+This requires special effort to manage the Bill of Materials (BOM) interaction with purchasing.

-This dynamic engineering environment (known as concurrent engineering) requires a purpose built Business Information System (BIS) that allows the ETO firm to rapidly modify and manage the impact of design changes at any time in the order-to-ship cycle.
+This dynamic engineering environment (known as concurrent engineering) requires a purpose built Business Information System (BIS) that allows the Engineer To Order firm to rapidly modify and manage the impact of design changes at any time in the order-to-ship cycle.

-An ETO firm seeking to qualify the suitability of an information system should investigate the following key topics in the areas of engineering and purchasing:
+An Engineer To Order firm seeking to qualify the suitability of an information system should consider the following:

 - Is the system “interfacing” or is it “integrating” with the CAD package?